tc39/notes/es7/2016-03/march-31.md

 MS: To me, it seems more intuitive to opt out of tail calls than to opt in.

-SG: I agree with Mark's intuition that this is not what programmers expect.
+SYG: I agree with Mark's intuition that this is not what programmers expect.
 TCO is not a time optimization.
 Because of various parts of implementation complexity, at best it could be a time savings, but it is not an

 MS: TCO lets us omit popping the stack and running epilogue code.
 And if I use less stack space, we touch less memory and are more cache friendly

-SG: I think most cases of accidental opt-in are not loops, and are simply function calls.
+SYG: I think most cases of accidental opt-in are not loops, and are simply function calls.

 MS: Performance benefits of tail calls: If you reuse a frame, you'll likely do less writes to a frame.
 Likely some things will already be valid there, and you're writing to the same cache lines.